What is secrets management?

 Beyond using secrets management solutions, many organizations follow common core practices in their secrets management processes.
 These practices include:

-• Secrets are generated and stored in the environment where a service is deployed, such as dev, test and production environments.
+• Secrets are generated, stored and accessed within their appropriate environment (for example, separate dev, test and production environments).
 Some organizations use different secrets management tools for each environment.
 Others use one central solution and isolate each environment’s secrets in a dedicated segment.
 The secrets never leave their environments and are secured by using strict access control measures.

 • User access to secrets is granted at the minimum level required for any user to fulfill their responsibilities.
 Overentitlement—whether intentional or not—can lead to data breaches.